kgish/skillzz/README.md

 # SkillZZ

-This is an advanced website platform for matching skilled workers to customers searching for the best and most appropriate person for the given task at hand.
+This is an advanced website platform for matching highly skilled workers to customers who are searching for the best and most appropriate person for a given task at hand.

 Selection criteria includes skills, skill categories, hourly rates, availability for filtering through the results.

+An example of such a query might be: I am looking for a senior Ruby developer with knowledge of Linux who charges between 60 - 70 euros per hour and will be available next month for three months.

-Hits are ordered using a ranking scheme which is weighting according to the preferences of the customer.
+A query will generate a number of hits which are then ordered according to a ranking scheme weighted according to criteria and preferences of the customer.

+The website was designed and built as part of a coding challenge given to me by (E-Accent)[https://www.e-accent.com/] for the position of Remote Ruby on Rails Developer.

 ## Coding Challenge

+This is the assignment which was given to me.

-Given a website which matches workers to customers.
+> Given a website which matches workers to customers.
+>

-A worker is a registered user, who possesses one or more skills like “cooking”, “house cleaning”, “fixing wireless networks”, and so on.
+> A worker is a registered user, who possesses one or more skills like “cooking”, “house cleaning”, “fixing wireless networks”, and so on.
+>

-A customer, also a registered user, can search for workers by skill.
+> A customer, also a registered user, can search for workers by skill.
+>

-For example, if a customer needs a worker who can do both cooking and house-cleaning, she will go to the site, choose both these skills from a list, and get a list of workers from which to choose.
+> For example, if a customer needs a worker who can do both cooking and house-cleaning, she will go to the site, choose both these skills from a list, and get a list of workers from which to choose.
+>

-The site could have perhaps up to 1,000 workers, 10,000 customers and 100 skills.
+> The site could have perhaps up to 1,000 workers, 10,000 customers and 100 skills.
+>

-The challenge: create a prototype of this website, with the main focus on the back end, especially the models and search functionality.
+> The challenge: create a prototype of this website, with the main focus on the back end, especially the models and search functionality.

+I had two weeks the time to design and build it.

+## Authentication

+In order to be able to take advantages of the services provided by this website, a user has to first login with his username and password.

+## Roles

+There are four roles for the website:

+* Visitor - the casual Internet user who happens to find the website, gathers information and can sign up was either a worker or a customer.
+* Worker - person with collection of skills who is available for employment.
+* Customer - user who is looking for workers with a given number of skills.
+* Administrator - has complete access rights required for administrating the website.

 ## Installation